-The containers for black bin bags can only be opened by the use of a card the size of a credit card that needs to be passed across a reader before the hatch opens allowing you to place your rubbish inside.
+This needs to be passed across a reader before the hatch opens allowing you to place your rubbish inside.

 These cards are only available to local residents who pay an annual fee, so if you are on holiday double-check with your property owner or management company that they will take away any black bin bags, because without a card you can not open the containers.

 And sadly some bins have seen black bags left in front of them, which in the summer can create a smelly problem for the local authorities to deal with.

 But you can do something about tidying up recyclable packaging, glass bottles and cardboard boxes that you may use whilst in the Dordogne.

 What can you recycle in the yellow bins?

 So things like plastic bottles and containers, magazines and milk or juice cartons, metal trays, tins and crisp packets, yogurt pots and cheese wrappers, all these can go into the yellow containers.

 You are best collecting them up over a few days and then emptying them into the container, but you will have to take them out of larger plastic sacks if that is how you have collected them because bars on the entrance of the bins prevent larger items being pushed through in one go.

 What can you recycle in the green bins?

 The green containers will take glass bottles and pots, so your beer and wine bottles can go in here.